adelinehillier/LearnConvection/docs/src/index.md

 The meaning of the prediction depends on the type of problem.

-If the problem is a `Sequential` problem, the mean error is computed as follows.
+If the problem is a `Sequential` or `Residual` problem, the mean error is computed as follows.

 ```math
 ME_{true} = \frac{1}{n_t}\ \sum_{i=1}^{n_t-1} \lVert \hat{\mathbf{y_i}} - \mathbf{y_i} \rVert